 I have also begun to change all the early reading levels so they are all phonics based.
 This means that as soon as your child has learned some basic sounds and can 'blend' sounds to read he/she will be placed on phase 2 based books and should be able to attempt to 'decode' all of the text with just a little help from you.
 I would always recommend you sharing a picture book/bedtime story book as well as these books have very controlled language and your child also needs to hear stories with good sentence structure and plot.

 Reception - some of you are beginning to blend now so have been moved onto phase 2 books where you should be able to sound out and blend to read the words in the book.

 Some more of you have little books with repetitive sentences - still very much to be shared with an adult but you can play I spy and spot something beginning with a sound we know on the page (see sounds covered above).
 Also try and re-read together so you are beginning to act like a reader.
 Also go onto ActiveLearn where there are some very simple first level phonics book to share together.

 Read/re-read , write in the record book and return to school on Monday please.

-Year 1 - As all of you know your phase 2 sounds (Well done - I was so pleased to see that this week!!) you are on PHASE 2 books which rely on you now applying this knowledge and blending these sounds to read all the words in these books.
-Some of you know most of your PHASE 3 books and so I've popped you on the Phase 3 books to practise these sounds.
-You may need help the first day, try again the next evening and the third evening you should be independent.
-Re-reading books is an important part of learning to read.

-Read/re-read, write in the record book and return to school on Wednesday please.

-B | I have also begun to change all the early reading levels so they are all phonics based.
-This means that as soon as your child has learned some basic sounds and can 'blend' sounds to read he/she will be placed on phase 2 based books and should be able to attempt to 'decode' all of the text with just a little help from you.
-I would always recommend you sharing a picture book/bedtime story book as well as these books have very controlled language and your child also needs to hear stories with good sentence structure and plot.

-Reception - some of you are beginning to blend now so have been moved onto phase 2 books where you should be able to sound out and blend to read the words in the book.

-Some more of you have little books with repetitive sentences - still very much to be shared with an adult but you can play I spy and spot something beginning with a sound we know on the page (see sounds covered above).
-Also try and re-read together so you are beginning to act like a reader.
-Also go onto ActiveLearn where there are some very simple first level phonics book to share together.

-Read/re-read , write in the record book and return to school on Monday please.

-Year 1 - As all of you know your phase 2 sounds (Well done - I was so pleased to see that this week!!) you are on PHASE 2 books which rely on you now applying this knowledge and blending these sounds to read all the words in these books.
-Some of you know most of your PHASE 3 books and so I've popped you on the Phase 3 books to practise these sounds.
+Year 1 - As all of you know your phase 2 sounds (Well done) you are on PHASE 2/3 books which rely on you now applying this knowledge and blending these sounds to read all the words in these books.
+Some of you know most of your PHASE 3 sounds and so I've popped you on the Phase 3 books to practise these sounds.
 You may need help the first day, try again the next evening and the third evening you should be independent.
 Re-reading books is an important part of learning to read.

 Read/re-read, write in the record book and return to school on Wednesday please.